tealhelix/-ow-mod-eote-ridemusic/README.md

 #### Disclaimers
 <p>
-<em>The default music assets (raw and mixed version of the clip) in this project are copyright of Disney and are excluded from the MIT license.
+_The default music assets (raw and mixed version of the clip) in this project are copyright of Disney and are excluded from the MIT license.
 Videos containing these clips may be subject to auto-takedown.
-I don't intend to profit from this mod, please let us have our fun.</em>
+I don't intend to profit from this mod, please let us have our fun._
 </p>

-### Todo
+#### Todo
-* Restaurant at starting area with fake fireflies
+Restaurant at starting area with fake fireflies